joelouthan/theologic.us/content/posts/prayers/2020-07-23-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre><b>
+Isaiah 51:9-11
+Awake, awake, put on strength,
+O arm of the LORD;
+awake, as in days of old,
+the generations of long ago.
+Was it not you who cut Rahab in pieces, who pierced the dragon?
+Was it not you who dried up the sea, the waters of the great deep, who made the depths of the sea a way for the redeemed to pass over?
+And the ransomed of the LORD shall return and come to Zion with singing;
+everlasting joy shall be upon their heads;
+they shall obtain gladness and joy, and sorrow and sighing shall flee away.
 </b></pre>

+My God,

+I long for this day.
+When every word out of my mouth lifts up and exalts you.
+When all of my actions are not infected with sin.
+When my heart and mind are continuously pure before you.

+But Lord you count me as your son and you promise I would look like your Son.

+I lean o.
+This promise.
+Lord keep your promises so I might not sin against you.
+You are my rock and my redeemer forever.

 ## Foremost